RiftValleySoftware/basalt/plugins/people/README.md

 - `login_user`

 This says don't return any people that don't have associated login IDs.
+It will also show each user's `"show_details"` response, with additional full information about each user's login (as long as your user has permission to read both the user and the login record).

 For example:

     {GET} http[s]://example.com/entrypoint.php/json/people/people?login_user

 Will return every user visible, that also has an associated login ID, in JSON.
+Each user will also have a "comprehensive" information dump, including the associated login.

     {GET} http[s]://{SERVER URL}/{json|xml}/people/people/{[INTEGER USER IDS CSV]}[?{show_details|login_user}]